davidius81/cisb/Azure/arm/setup_vim.md

 #
 ```

-Add this to your ~/.vimrc
+Add this to your ~/.vimrc, on CentOS, you may require to add syntax on in you ~/.vimrc, but not required on Ubuntu.

 ```vim
 set nocompatible              " be iMproved, required